 For larger, deeper baskets like mine, you can overlap 2 pads.
 With the weight of the compost and plants I’m expecting the liners to expand, so I trimmed them once the baskets were planted.

 Last year was the first year I used peat-free compost in my baskets.
 Before then I had my concerns about the quality of peat-free, and the fact it dries out very quickly.
 I’m pleased to report the performance of peat-free composts has risen tremendously.
-This year I’ve opted for Westland New Horizon peat-free compost which is naturally organic as well.
-I put my compost in a mixing trug first, ready to add slow-release feed and water saving granules.
+For baskets and containers I would really recommend SylvaGrow Multi-Purpose Compost with added John Innes.
+Made in the UK from renewable resources, it contains no green waste and is endorsed by the RHS and Which?.
+I like to put my compost in a mixing trug first, ready to add slow-release feed and water saving granules.

 Water Saving Granules